 fortified the memory.

-- Large Lung Capacity: Since the lung capacity is decided by the strength of diaphragm.
+- Large Lung Capacity: Since the lung capacity is decided by the strength of the diaphragm.
 By expanding the diaphragm the lung can store more air.
 They used unique breathing system and were able to breathe effectively.

-- The Art of Walking: “The method of Nanba walking” is a unique walking method you put your right foot forward with your right arms throwing forward at the same time and the same with the left with the left arms, which is considered to be effective to enhance the brain function conserving energy since it doesn’t rotate your hips.
+- The Art of Walking: “The method of Nanba walking” is a unique walking method you put your right foot forward with your right arms, throwing forward at the same time and the same with the left with the left arms, which is considered to be effective to enhance the brain function conserving energy since it doesn’t rotate your hips.

 Except for the martial art disciplines, a youth studied survival and scouting techniques as well as information regarding poisons and explosives.

-As the real Ninja are covert agents, disguises came in various forms to blend in such as priests, entertainers, fortune tellers, merchants, ronin, and monks.
+As the real Ninja are covert agents, disguises came in various forms to blend in, such as priests, entertainers, fortune tellers, merchants, ronin, and monks.
 Notice most of them are frequent travelers that people have no suspicion even if they are not familiar faces.

-Yamabushi, a mountain monks attire facilitated travel, as they were common and could travel freely between political boundaries.
+Yamabushi, mountain monks attire facilitated travel, as they were common and could travel freely between political boundaries.

 The outfit of peddler was a great cover as well, selling fish, vegetables, or medicine.
 At the time they didn’t have the developed transportation system, such vendors were the actual transporter of the products.